LOS ANGELES MISSION COLLEGE THEATRE ARTS

 Brian’s notable theater acting credits: Nora (Antaeus), Macbeth (Antaeus), Dream Catcher (The Fountain), The Graduate (LATW National Tour), Runaway Home (the Fountain), Peace In Our Time (Antaeus), Hamlet (Oxford Shakespeare Festival), The Curse of Oedipus (Antaeus), Camino Real (Boston Court), Circle Jerk (REDCAT), Jack Benny (Padua Playwrights/Hollywood Fringe).

 Brian is an acting Instructor at the Michael Laskin Studio.
-He is an adjunct theatre instructor at LA Mission College, where he recently co-directed Macbeth which was an invited production at the 2024 Kennedy Center American College Theatre Festival.
+He is an adjunct theatre instructor at LA Mission College, where he recently directed Three Sisters and co-directed Macbeth which was an invited production at the 2024 Kennedy Center American College Theatre Festival.

 Proud pug father.